syurchen93/api-football-client/README.md

 }
 ```
 The client is validating the request object for you so you don't waste precious API call on requests that will never give a result.
 Some undocumented edge cases are not inclided, feel free to contribute 😊

+Since version 2.0 the rate limiter was added.
+Pass an empty settings object if you are using a free version of the API or customize it according to your plan.

 The betting endpoints will not be implemented, because I don't support gambling.
 Fell free to fork and do those yourself